-Toronto, ON (April 10, 2015) – The Toronto General Hospital today becomes the first healthcare institution in the world to unveil a novel technology-based platform aimed at shortening the time required to translate medical research into clinical practice.
+Toronto (April 10, 2015) – The Toronto General Hospital today becomes the first healthcare institution in the world to unveil a novel technology-based platform aimed at shortening the time required to translate medical research into clinical practice.
 This will enable faster diagnoses and more rapid treatment for patients with heart disease and other conditions that are detected using advanced medical imaging devices.

 "This unique set-up advances the frontier for tomorrow's patients in truly significant ways," says Dr. Narinder Paul, Division Chief, Cardiothoracic Imaging at Toronto General Hospital.
 "Having two cutting-edge CT scanners sitting virtually side by side in a novel integrated layout will allow us to pinpoint heart disease earlier, identify opportunities for improving patient care and translating this almost immediately into clinical practice," he says.